willianchu/react_kata/README.md

 - create a folder with no capital letters and no white spaces.
-- check if node in installed and set the correct version 14 or above (nvm install [version.number])
+- check if node in installed and set the correct version 14 or above (nvm install [version.number]) or (nvm use 14)
-- npx create-react-app . (execute the command create app in current folder)
+- npx create-react-app . (execute the command create app in current folder.
+Don't forget the point "."!!)
 - get a coffee ! seriously !
 - personalize the App.js cleaning the code and just return null.
 - you can delete test file, css files, logos files, and favicon file.